-1. The location of community facilities (buildings) and services within the development area, or the provision of contributions to the development of such facilities will be required of all developers.

-Developers will be required to provide such contributions in respect of public infrastructure and facilities benefiting development in the area.

-- 2. The loss of existing public or private recreational open space will normally be resisted by the planning authority unless alternative recreational facilities are provided in a suitable accessible location, or it can be demonstrated that there is no longer sufficient demand to sustain the facility. - 3.
+- 1. The location of community facilities (buildings) and services within the development area, or the provision of contributions to the development of such facilities will be required of all developers.
+Developers will be required to provide such contributions in respect of public infrastructure and facilities benefiting development in the area. - 2.
+The loss of existing public or private recreational open space will normally be resisted by the planning authority unless alternative recreational facilities are provided in a suitable accessible location, or it can be demonstrated that there is no longer sufficient demand to sustain the facility. - 3.
 The Council will investigate ways of improving the quality and capacity of existing sporting and recreational facilities through initiatives in both the public and private sector. - 4.
 Developers will be required to make provision for sport and recreational infrastructure commensurate with the needs of the development as an integral element of their proposals.
 Such provision should include direct provision on or off site or a development levy to enable the Council to make appropriate alternative provision. - 5.
-The addition of recreational areas especially playing pitches, more proximate to the town centre is seen as an important benefit of the Plan.
+The development of playing facilities in the vicinity of future development, especially residential and the provision of riverside amenity are important elements of the Plan.
+Preservation of the elevated views of the Church of Ireland and adjacent amenity is regarded as an important vista of Hacketstown.